noamokman/module-starter/README.md

 ```

 ### CLI
-You can also genrate a module with a CLI
+You can also generate a module with a CLI
 ``` bash
 git clone https://github.com/me/my-module
 cd my-module